-An independent and affectionate friend
+Orange-Winged Amazons are independent and affectionate friends

 The Orange Winged Amazon parrot is an independent, playful bird that has a distinctive orange color on his wings, crown, cheeks, and tail.

 Someone once said (we’re not sure who) that, “If African Greys are the college intellectuals, then Amazons are the class clowns!”
 We completely agree.

 Orange-Winged Amazons are better at mimicking than talking and can be more temperamental than the Blue-Fronted Amazons, but are not as temperamental as the Yellow species of Amazons.
 They can be very affectionate and many are said to be friendly and clever.

 To read more about Amazons as pets, please visit our Amazon page.
 There you will find more in-depth information about Amazons and how the group as a whole relates to humans.

 If you are an experienced bird owner and can handle the loud vocal ability of the Amazon, then the Orange Winged Amazon parrot might be the right pet bird for you.

 |Name||Orange-Winged Amazon (Amazona amazonica)|

 |Color Differences||These birds are mostly green with hints of blue on their throat and crown, orange on the underside of their tail, yellow-orange on their crown, wings, and the front of their cheeks.|

 |Lifespan||up to 50 years or more|